halleysfifthinc/C3D.jl/README.md

 Write a C3D file using the `writec3d` function.
 The groups and parameters of a .c3d file describe the data contained by the file.
-As of v0.8, there are no C3D.jl functions that coordinate modifying a `C3DFile` object, therefore, it is your responsibility to ensure that any modifications (adding/removing a marker or analog channel, etc) produce a internally-consistent (i.e. groups/parameters have been correctly updated to match the modified data, etc) file before writing.
+As of v0.8, there are no C3D.jl functions that coordinate modifying a `C3DFile` object, therefore, it is your responsibility to ensure that any modifications (adding/removing a marker or analog channel, etc) produce an internally-consistent (i.e. groups/parameters have been correctly updated to match the modified data, etc) file before writing.